 SBDCNet is the official National Information Clearinghouse of the U.S. Small Business Administration.
 SBDCNet is funded in part by a Cooperative Agreement with the U.S. Small Business Administration.
-We are also funded by a matching grant from our local sponsoring institution, The University of Texas at San Antonio, where we are hosted by the South West Texas Border Region Small Business Development Center.
-We also are members of, and receive financial support from, the Association of Small Business Development Centers.
+We also receive funding and support from our local sponsoring institution, The University of Texas at San Antonio, where we are hosted by the South-West Texas Border Small Business Development Center Network.
+Additionally, we are members of America’s SBDC, the association that represents the nationwide network of small business development centers.

 We fulfill our mission by: